 Pioneer DJ Return With The Ultimate DJ Mixer

-Two microphones can be plugged into the V-10, mic one is a combo XLR/TRS jack and mic two is a TRS jack.
-They share a two band EQ and can be used with the beat effect unit.
+The V-10 features two microphone inputs.
+Mic one is a combo XLR/TRS jack, and mic two is a TRS jack.
+They share a two-band EQ and beat effects.

 The All New Compressor

-Add all this to the low-jitter clock circuit and we’re left with a mixer that sounds glorious, both in the smaller DJ boxes and on the festival scene.
+Add this to the low-jitter clock circuit and with a mixer that sounds glorious, both in the smaller DJ boxes and on the festival scene.

 The Pioneer DJM V-10 is a masterpiece mixer that will quickly be adopted by the producer DJ community.
 The vast array of inputs and effects, combined with the familiar Pioneer DJ layout, means that whether you’re a resident club DJ or an FX pedal wizard, you will feel at home with the V-10.

 The new knobs and aesthetic help set this mixer apart from the standard nexus line up.
 At the same time, the improved sound quality will undoubtedly appeal to the sound engineers working on more significant events.